Creating Economic Opportunities

 - Bringing on new production in the UK North Sea — including the Golden Eagle offshore platform, where first oil is expected in late 2014.

-- Expanding bitumen production from our Long Lake oil sands lease, along with accelerated development of the nearby Kinosis lease, as part of a plan to operate our Long Lake upgrader at full capacity.
+- Expanding bitumen production from our Long Lake, Alberta, Canada, oil sands lease, along with accelerated development of the nearby Kinosis lease, as part of a plan to operate our Long Lake upgrader at full capacity.

 - Continuing to ramp up production at Usan, while also identifying other expansion opportunities in offshore Nigeria.

 - Advancing exploration projects, including promising joint venture projects at the Appomattox and Stampede fields in the deepwater Gulf of Mexico.

 As part of CNOOC Limited, Nexen has greater capacity to invest in areas that promise to create long-term value.
 A good example is our shale gas business.
 Nexen plans to make prudent investments in shale gas, primarily in British Columbia, Canada — one of the most prospective gas fields in North America.